patriciabialek/MvcMovie/MvcMovie/README.txt

 ***
 - Now when you submit a search, the URL contains the search query string.

-PART 2: ADD A SEARCH BY GENRE
+PART 2: Add a search by genre
 1. Add the following MovieGenreViewModel class to the Models folder:
 ***
 using Microsoft.AspNetCore.Mvc.Rendering;